Vasto: Middle Ages

 After the collapse of the Western Roman Empire, the region was occupied by Germanic tribes until Justinian's Byzantine re-conquest, which included the province of Samnium, of which Histonium was a key town.
 However soon after Justinian's death, Histonium fell to the Lombards and incorporated into the Duchy of Benevento.
 Later, circa 774 AD, the town was conquered by the Franks.
 Subsequently, in 1053, the Normans under Robert Guiscard in turn captured it along with the Duchy of Benevento.
 Around 1076, Histonium was renamed Guastaymonis, or the Waste of Aimone (Il Guasto d'Aimone), following raids, hence its current name.
 From the 13th century it was part of the Kingdom of Naples, which later merged into the Kingdom of the Two Sicilies.

 In the 15th century the city's urban structure was transformed by the condottiero Giacomo Caldora, who had become its lord.
 The Caldora family built new city walls still seen today, including the Torre Bassano tower in Piazza Rossetti, the Torre Diomede in Vico Storto del Passero, the Torre Diamante in Piazza Verdi and Porta Catena, and with Castello Caldoresco as its primary defensive outpost.

-In 1566, Turkish Ottoman naval forces, led by Piyale Pasha, destroyed much of the city by fire, including the Castello Caldoresco, the Church of Santa Margherita and the Palazzo d'Avalos (formerly a home of Vittoria Colonna - close confidante of Michelangelo - now the Musei di Palazzo d'Avalos).
+In 1566, Turkish Ottoman naval forces, led by Piyale Pasha, destroyed much of the city by fire, including the Castello Caldoresco, the Church of Santa Margherita and the Palazzo d'Avalos (formerly a home of Vittoria Colonna – close confidante of Michelangelo – now the Musei di Palazzo d'Avalos).

 From Spanish rule until Italy's Unification

 Under the Spanish rule of southern Italy, Vasto became fief of the Marquis d'Avalos, and under the reign of Cesare Michelangelo (marquis from 1697 to 1729), Vasto reached its zenith.
-Only superficially shaken by revolutionary events in 1799 (a short-lived Republic of Vasto was immediately overthrown by the sanfedista, or loyalists), the city's history was reflected in the nation's throughout the Restoration to the Unity of Italy when a liberal elite governed.
+Only superficially shaken by revolutionary events in 1799 (a short-lived Republic of Vasto was immediately overthrown by the sanfedista, or loyalists), the city's history was reflected in the nation's throughout the Restoration to the Unification of Italy when a liberal elite governed.

 The poet and scholar Gabriele Rossetti was born in Vasto on 28 February 1783.
 Rossetti's published works include literary criticism, Romantic poetry such as his long poem Il Veggente in Solitudine of 1846, and his autobiography.
 Gabriele went into political exile in 1821, settling in London, England.

 He was the father of well-known pre-Raphaelite painter Dante Gabriel Rossetti and poet Christina Rossetti.
 Gabriele died on 24 April 1854 and is buried in London's Highgate Cemetery with his wife Frances Polidori.